Recently noticed a small chip or large crack on your car’s windshield?

 Needless to say, there is some good news…

 Small Windscreen Chips & Cracks Can Be Repaired

 The good news is that small stone chips and certain cracks can be repaired.

 In Australia, if a windscreen chip or crack is smaller than a $1 coin then it can usually be repaired with no issues.

-But there are different types of cracks such as hairline, bulseye and cracks running from the edge of the glass.
-Also the location of the crack plays a big roll in determining if it can legally be repaired or if a full replacement is required.
+But there are different types of cracks such as hairline, bullseye and cracks running from the edge of the glass.
+Also, the location of the crack plays a big role in determining if it can legally be repaired or if a full replacement is required.
 As such, your specific damage may need further evaluation.